Docmaps-Project/docmaps/packages/ts-sdk/README.md

 For info about local development of this repository, see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Releases

+Packages are hosted on NPM and automated by senmantic-release (see repository root for more info).

 ## Current next steps

 Review the issues on this repository for up-to-date info of desired improvements.